Roberta Hoskie

 Roberta Hoskie is an American real estate broker and media personality based in New Haven, Connecticut.
-She is the author of the autobiographical book Poverty Curse Broken, president and CEO of Outreach Realty Servicing, Outreach School of Real Estate, and the 1000 Black Families National Homeownership Program.
+She is president and CEO of Outreach Realty Servicing, Outreach School of Real Estate, and the 1000 Black Families National Homeownership Program.
 She is also the founder and Chieftain of the International Millionaire Mindset Sisterhood.

 Early life and education

 Hoskie was born and raised in New Haven.
 When she was 8 years old her parents divorced.
 She and her three siblings stayed with her mother.
 Her family had financial problems.
 When she was 17, she became pregnant while living on welfare and experienced homelessness.

 After obtaining her associate degree in office administration at Gateway Community College, she worked at Yale University having obtained an internship in the Department of Pediatrics.
 In 2002, she left Yale University and accepted a position in Bronx, New York as a departmental administrator at Albert Einstein College of Medicine.
 She later studied business management at Quinnipiac University.
 In 2012, she was inducted into Gateway Community College's Hall of Fame.